Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 - it provides a comprehensive information package on pre-trip planning and requirements.

-- its use of the same agency over the years indicates that certain standards of safety and food and all-around competence are presumably being met and reinforced with training sessions for the guides.
+- Its use of the same agency over the years indicates that certain standards of safety and food and all-around competence are presumably being met and reinforced with training sessions for the guides.

 It sure beats showing up in Kathmandu and spending the first few days trying to make it all happen on my own – and wondering if the agency I had chosen was up to the job.
 I would later ask which Nepali agency was in charge of the actual trek.
-I understood that the local agency WE deals with was Highland Expeditions.
+I understood that the local agency that WE deals with was Highland Expeditions.
 Click on the header below to access their website –

 The trekking crew’s experience in handling high-altitude expeditions, up to and including summits of Mount Everest, was reassuring.
 While the Mustang – Saribung Traverse is hardly in that elevation class, it still involves crossing the 6040-meter pass at Saribung La after a couple of nights of tenting at 5000 + meters.
 Knowing that the crew has been there before is comforting!